In Central Europe, where I grew up, using poppy seeds in desserts is as common as pumpkin purée or cream cheese in the States.

-- Preheat the oven to 350 degrees.
-Thoroughly grease a bundt pan (mine measures 9.5 x 3.4" or 24 x 8.6 cm) with butter or spray with vegetable oil, and dust lightly with the 2 tablespoons of flour.
+- Preheat the oven to 375 degrees Fahrenheit.
+Thoroughly grease a bundt pan with butter or spray with vegetable oil, and dust lightly with flour.
+Tap out any excess flour.

 - In a bowl, using an electric mixer, beat the butter, sugar and egg yolks until pale and thick.
 Stir in in the poppy seeds, and sift in the flour with the baking powder.
 Add the milk and combine.

 - In another bowl, using an electric mixer on high speed, beat the egg whites until soft peaks form.